 The terrace is one of the best things about this hotel in my opinion.
 If I did nothing in my time in Kazbegi other than sit on and take photographs of said terrace and the stunning views it affords, I would’ve been a very happy girl.

 The sweeping terrace – which extends across the entire length of the hotel – provides the perfect vantage point from which to take in the rugged surroundings, and offers unobstructed views of Mount Kazbek and Gergeti Trinity Church.
+Of all the hotels in Kazbegi, Rooms Hotel is the only one perfectly located to provide this.

-Although there’s always a steady stream of people coming and going out here, I never found it to be overly busy, which definitely enhanced my enjoyment of the whole experience and added to the overall ambience.
+Although there’s always a steady stream of people coming and going out here, I never found it to be overly busy, which definitely enhanced my enjoyment of the whole experience and added to the overall ambiance.
 Whilst I was well aware that I was sharing my space in the Georgian mountains with potentially over 100 other guests, I didn’t want to feel as though I was.

-We experienced all sorts of weather during our short stay at the Rooms Hotel Kazbegi (sunshine, cloud, wind and rain), but the good news is that there are plenty of places to sit on the terrace beneath the shelter of the first floor balconies, and – in the absence of outdoor heaters – the hotel provides blankets for you to snuggle up in if it gets cold.
+We experienced all sorts of weather during our short stay at the Rooms Hotel Kazbegi (sunshine, cloud, wind and rain), but the good news is that there are plenty of places to sit on the terrace beneath the shelter of the first floor balconies, and – in the absence of outdoor heaters – the hotel provides blankets for you to snuggle up beneath if it gets cold.

 All rooms at the Rooms Hotel Kazbegi are designed with rustic minimalism, featuring floorboards and furniture made from local 150-year-old oak.
 On the writing desk you’ll find a hardback book all about the history and design of the hotel, complimented by some stunning photographs.